Techniques for Solving Stochastic Differential Equations¶

 Direct integration: This requires coefficients that depend only on time, not on \(X_t\).
 Here both \(b(X_t) = X_t^2\) and \(\sigma(X_t) = X_t^2\) are nonlinear functions of the state.
 Direct integration does not apply.

 Log transform: Set \(Y_t = \log X_t\).
-By Ito's lemma:
+By Itô's lemma:

-The coefficients still depend on \(X_t = e^{Y_t}\) in a nonlinear way (\(e^{Y_t}\) and \(e^{2Y_t}\) terms), so the equation is not simplified to a standard solvable form.
+The coefficients still depend on \(X_t = e^{Y_t}\) in a nonlinear way, so the equation is not simplified to a standard solvable form.

 Integrating factor: The integrating factor method applies to linear SDEs where the drift is affine in \(X_t\).
 Here the drift \(X_t^2\) is quadratic, so the method does not apply.

 Lamperti transform: Set \(h'(x) = 1/x^2\), giving \(h(x) = -1/x\) and \(Y_t = -1/X_t\).
-By Ito's lemma with \(h'(x) = 1/x^2\) and \(h''(x) = -2/x^3\):
+By Itô's lemma with \(h'(x) = 1/x^2\) and \(h''(x) = -2/x^3\):

-Since \(X_t = -1/Y_t\), we get \(dY_t = (1 + 1/Y_t)\,dt + dW_t\).
-The diffusion is now constant, but the drift contains the nonlinear term \(1/Y_t\), which does not correspond to any standard solvable form.
+The diffusion is now constant, but the drift contains the nonlinear term \(1/Y_t\), which does not correspond to a standard solvable form.

 None of the four techniques reduces this SDE to a known explicitly solvable equation.
 Numerical methods or PDE approaches would be needed.

 Exercise 7.
-Verify that the solution to the time-varying linear SDE
+Consider the time-varying linear SDE

 Solution to Exercise 7

-Integrating from \(0\) to \(t\) (noting \(Z_0 = \Phi(0)^{-1}X_0 = X_0\)):
+Integrating from \(0\) to \(t\) and noting \(M(0) = 1\):

-This confirms the stated solution.
+This is the explicit solution.